Sucette Harbor development sees major changes

 MANDEVILLE, La.
-(WGNO) — Several major changes were made at the special council meeting on Wednesday, with major focus on the future of the marina.
+(WGNO) — Major changes were made at the special council meeting on Wednesday, with a focus on the future of the marina.

 During this discussion, the council unanimously approved an amendment to combine the marina and the rest of the development into one project instead of treating them as separate issues.

-Another proposal that was approved 3 to 2, reducing the number of apartments from 180 to 90.
+Another proposal that was approved 3-2, reduced the number of apartments from 180 to 90.

 However, some neighbors said it wasn’t enough to satisfy their concerns.

 “I wanna see economic development in the city of Mandeville as much as anybody else.
-It just needs to be compatible, and it needs to be to be something that is good for the city,” Mandeville resident Kevin Vogeltanz said.
+It just needs to be compatible, and it needs to be something that is good for the city,” said Mandeville resident Kevin Vogeltanz.

 A motion to relocate the planned event center in the development will be discussed further at a later date.